Reduce your living costs

 Reduce spending

-Look at ways to reduce non-essential spending, gym memberships you don’t use, TV packages you don’t watch, subscriptions to services you can do without etc. You can check your subscriptions in Apple’s App store and Google Play, and also regular payments in your online banking.
+Look at ways to reduce non-essential spending: Gym memberships you don’t use, TV packages you don’t watch, subscriptions to services you can do without etc. You can check your subscriptions in Apple’s App store and Google Play, and you can check regular payments in your online banking.

-• Track when your contract ends –Many packages come with incentives for new customers.
-Set reminders when trial periods and offers expire to avoid paying increased price.
+- Track when your contract ends –Many packages come with incentives for new customers.
+Set reminders when trial periods and offers expire to avoid paying increased prices.
 If you are organised with cancelling subscriptions on time, you could rotate between different services to keep payments reduced.

 Useful websites and tools